gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 In this case, the file to shadow is `gatsby-theme-blog/src/components/bio.js`.

-Component Shadowing uses a naming convention to determine which component will be rendered.
+Component shadowing relies on a mirrored file structure to determine which component will be rendered.
 In order to override the Bio component in `gatsby-theme-blog`, create a file named `user-site/src/gatsby-theme-blog/components/bio.js`.

 Any file that lives in the `src/gatsby-theme-blog` directory of the user’s site will be used instead of a file with the same name in the theme’s src directory: `gatsby-theme-blog/src`.